There is an option now on your profile page

 - Slapstick, or Lonesome No More!, called just Slapstick.

 - WhizBang Pinball's Whoa Nellie!
-Big Juicy Melons is almost never called such by fans, who instead refer to it as either Whoa Nellie! or Big Juicy Melons.
+Big Juicy Melons is seldom called such by fans, who instead refer to it as either Whoa Nellie! or Big Juicy Melons.
 The creators themselves often shorten it to WNBJM in blogs and other written correspondence.

 Titles that the writers are inconsistent with.